An Archival View: History of Photography on the North Shore [1860-2021]

 Chief Dan George Travelling Exhibition Available

-‘Chief Dan George: Actor and Activist’ launched at the former North Vancouver Museum and later was hosted at U’Mista Cultural Centre and the Sidney Museum.
-The CDG Exhibit is on display now at the Alberni Valley Museum (to March 2021).
-It will travel to the Maplewood Mudflats in May until September 2021, and will then be available for loan to organizations around the province.
+‘Chief Dan George: Actor and Activist’ launched at the former North Vancouver Museum and later was hosted at various locations including U’Mista Cultural Centre and the Sidney Museum.
+This exhibit is on display now at the Maplewood Flats until September 2021, and will then be available for loan to organizations around the province.

-The show draws on the NVMA’s archival and artifact collection, including paintings, photographs and memorabilia, and was developed in close collaboration with the Tsleil-Waututh Nation and the George Family.
+Originally developed by MONOVA, the exhibit focuses on Chief Dan George’s influence as an advocate for the rights of First Nations Peoples and his career as an actor.
+This touring exhibit draws on MONOVA’s archival and artifact collection, including paintings, photographs and memorabilia, and was developed in close collaboration with the Səl̓ílwətaɬ (Tsleil-Waututh) Nation and the George Family.